Provar Success Portal

-Welcome to the Provar Success Community!
+Welcome to the Provar Success Portal!
 Need help?
 We got you!

 Using this one-stop-shop, you can raise tickets, download the latest releases of Provar and communicate directly with Provar testing experts.
 All in one place!

-How can I access the Provar Success Community?
+How can I access the Provar Success Portal?

 All Provar customers will receive a welcome email from the Provar Success Team that includes a link to activate your account and you will be prompted to create a password.
 (Be sure to hang on to that for future reference.)
 Each of your team members will have their own unique login credentials but as a team you’ll be able to collaborate on issues together.

-Once you activate your account, you can start using the Community to raise cases and check on the status of those requests.
+Once you activate your account, you can start using the portal to raise cases and check on the status of those requests.

-Once your account is set up, click Login in Provar’s main website menu or bookmark the Provar Success Community at success.provartesting.com.
+Once your account is set up, click Login in Provar’s main website menu or bookmark the Provar Success Portal at success.provartesting.com.

 In addition to raising a case, what else can I do in the Community?

-You can also download the latest versions of Provar installer files and release notes in the Provar Success Community.
+You can also download the latest versions of Provar installer files and release notes in the Provar Success Portal.